temporalio/sdk-java/README.md

 parameters (like executionStartToCloseTimeoutSeconds) that are not specified through the annotation must be provided at runtime.
 - @Signal indicates a method that reacts to external signals.
 Must have a `void` return type.
 - @Query indicates a method that reacts to synchronous query requests.
-It is possible to have more than method with the same annotation.
+It is possible to have more than one method with the same annotation.
 ```java
 public interface FileProcessingWorkflow {